Protonk/sr-characters/Current/suggested/sneaky face.md

 ####Role:

 He's got all the face skills (and a little charisma), but he's *really* good at looking like he belongs somewhere or vanishing entirely.
-He can roll 13-15 to sneak into a compund or bluff past the guard with some forged credentials.
-Taking advantage of social and stealth skills to gain the upper hand will be important, because he is **brutal** in close combat.
+He can roll 13-16 to sneak into a compund or bluff past the guard with some forged credentials.
+Taking advantage of social and stealth skills to gain the upper hand will be important, because he is **brutal** at close range.

 This character sacrifices edge and money to get the maximum practical boost from adept powers while maintaining a broad set of skills and acceptable stats.
 It's a well rounded glass cannon and an asset to any team.